Pope Francis extends agenda of change to Vatican diplomacy

 After helping to foster last year's agreement reviving diplomatic relations between Havana and Washington, Francis reaped criticism from many U.S. conservatives, including Marco Rubio, a candidate for the Republican nomination for president.

-Rubio, the son of Cuban immigrants and a practicing Catholic, avoided directly admonishing the pope, but said he should "take up the cause of freedom and democracy" in Cuba.
+Rubio, the son of Cuban immigrants and a practising Catholic, avoided directly admonishing the pope, but said he should "take up the cause of freedom and democracy" in Cuba.

 That kind of veiled criticism from a politician who would normally be considered a staunch Church ally reflects the wider unease some Catholics feel at the change Francis has ushered in at one of the world's most conservative institutions.